adlnet/xAPI-Spec/xAPI.md

 4. If it accepts the attachment, it can match the raw data of an attachment with the attachment header in a Statement by comparing the SHA-2 of the raw data to the SHA-2 declared in the header.
 It MUST not do so any other way.

+###### Requirements for Attachment Statement Batches

+A Statement batch, Statement results, or single Statement that includes attachments MUST satisfy one of the following criterion:

+* It MUST be of type "application/json" and include a fileUrl for every attachment EXCEPT for Statement results when the attachments filter is false.
+* It MUST conform to the definition of multipart/mixed in RFC 1341 and:
+    * The first part of the multipart document MUST contain the Statements themselves, with type "application/json".
+    * Each additional part contains the raw data for an attachment and forms a logical part of the Statement.
+This capability will be available when issuing PUT or POST against the Statement resource.
+	* MUST include a X-Experience-API-Hash field in each part's header after the first (statements) part.
+	* This field MUST be set to match the "sha2" property of the attachment declaration corresponding to the attachment included in this part.
+	* MUST include a Content-Transfer-Encoding field with a value of "binary" in each part's header after the first (statements) part.
+    * SHOULD only include one copy of an attachment's data when the same attachment is used in multiple Statements that are sent together.
+    * SHOULD include a Content-type field in each part's header, for the first part this MUST be "application/json".

+###### Requirements for the LRS

+* An LRS MUST include attachments in the Transmission Format described above when requested by the Client (see Section [7.2 "Statement API"](#stmtapi)).
+* An LRS MUST NOT pull Statements from another LRS without requesting attachments.
+* An LRS MUST NOT push Statements into another LRS without including attachment data received, if any, for those attachments.
+* When receiving a PUT or POST with a document type of "application/json",
+    * An LRS MUST accept batches of Statements which contain either no attachment Objects, or only attachment Objects with a populated fileUrl.
+* Otherwise:
+    * An LRS MUST accept batches of Statements via the Statements resource PUT or POST that contain attachments in the Transmission Format described above.
+    * An LRS MUST reject batches of Statements having attachments that neither contain a fileUrl nor match a received attachment part based on their hash.
+    * An LRS SHOULD assume a Content-Transfer-Encoding of binary for attachment parts.
+* An LRS MAY reject (batches of) Statements that are larger than the LRS is configured to allow.

+__Note:__ There is no requirement that Statement batches using the mime/multipart format contain attachments.

+###### Requirements for the Client

+* The Client MAY send Statements with attachments as described above.
+* The Client MAY send multiple Statements where some or all have attachments if using "POST".
+* The Client MAY send batches of type "application/json" where every attachment Object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format.

 ###### Example